 Two further studies in the late 1980s and early 1990s contributed directly to the initial debate in the 1980s.
-Ochs and Roth (1989) and Kahn and Murnighan (1993)'s studies were designed to detect whether changes in the parameters and protocol of play influence the observed outcomes in the predicted direction.
+Ochs and Roth's (1989) and Kahn and Murnighan's (1993) studies were designed to detect whether changes in the parameters and protocol of play influence the observed outcomes in the predicted direction.
 Both studies concluded that SPE not only fails as a point predictor of observed behavior, it also fails to account for observed qualitative differences.
-In particular, the high frequency of disadvantageous counterproposals made clear that there are nonmonetary arguments in the bargainers' utility functions that define what acceptable or not acceptable demands are.
-The authors of these studies did not conclude that bargainers "try to be fair" but rather that bargainers are averse to being treated unfairly and search for the minimally acceptable offer in the specific environment they are facing, both in making offers and in responding to offers.
+In particular, the high frequency of disadvantageous counterproposals indicated that there are nonmonetary arguments in the bargainers' utility functions that define what acceptable or unacceptable demands are.
+The authors of these studies did not conclude that bargainers "try to be fair" but rather that bargainers are averse to being treated unfairly and search for the minimally acceptable offer in the specific environment they are facing, both in making offers and in responding to them.
 Although the two bargainers' perceptions of what constitute a minimally acceptable offer may differ because of their own egocentric interpretation of fairness, neither bargainer pushes the proposals to the extremes of the equilibrium predictions.

-Our opinion is that the debate was settled in a draw and is best described by Rabbi Hillel's proverb that provides the motto for this chapter.
+The debate was settled in a draw and is best described by Rabbi Hillel's proverb that provides the epigraph for this chapter.
 Bargaining is a complex social phenomenon, which gives bargainers systematic motivations distinct from simple payoff maximization.
-In bargaining there is a conflict of interest between the parties as well as an internal conflict between self-interest ("If I am not for myself, who will be for me?") and social norms that determine which source of power is "legitimately" exploitable ("If I am only for myself, what am I?").
-When both parties recognize that one bargainer has an advantage, the privileged party for the most part will exhibit "gamesman" tendencies and will try to exploit her advantages.
-On the other hand, the disadvantaged party will exhibit what looks like "fairman" propensities, resisting the exploitation (cf. the use of the words "gamesmen" and "fairmen" by Bimore et al. 1988 and

-Spiegel et al. 1994).
-In fact, even fairness disposition might be adopted instrumentally and what may appear to be fair is in fact a manifestation of strategic reasoning (Weg and Zwick 1994, Carpenter 2003).
+In bargaining, there is a conflict of interest between the parties as well as an internal conflict between self-interest ("If I am not for myself, who will be for me?") and social norms that determine which source of power is "legitimately" exploitable ("If I am only for myself, what am I?").
+When both parties recognize that one bargainer has an advantage, the privileged party for the most part will exhibit gamesman tendencies and will try to exploit her advantages.
+Still, the disadvantaged party will exhibit what looks like fairman propensities, resisting the exploitation (cf. the use of the words gamesmen and fairmen by Bimore et al., 1988, and Spiegel et al., 1994).
+Even fairness disposition might be adopted instrumentally and what may appear to be fair is in fact a manifestation of strategic reasoning (Weg and Zwick, 1994; Carpenter 2003).
 Consequently, it should not come as a surprise that settlements are usually a compromise between the game theoretical solution and equal split.
-What is more, the degree to which the agreement deviates from game theoretical predictions depends on the extent to which the disadvantaged player can resist exploitation.
+The degree to which the agreement deviates from game theoretical predictions also depends on the extent to which the disadvantaged player can resist exploitation.
 Note that this argument gives game theory a central role in predicting the settlement.
-No theory is needed to determine what an (numerically) equal split is.
-On the other hand, recognizing which elements of the environment empowered bargainers with asymmetric advantages requires careful consideration of both situational and environmental (e.g., protocol) factors.
+No theory is needed to determine what a numerically equal split is, and yet, recognizing which elements of the environment empowered bargainers with asymmetric advantages requires careful consideration of both situational and environmental (e.g., protocol) factors.
 Game theory is uniquely qualified for the task.
-The problem, of course, is that unless game theoretical analysis yields intuitive results with "face validity" it is hard to expect bargainers to detect such subtle asymmetric advantages right away.
+The problem, of course, is that, unless game theoretical analysis yields intuitive results with "face validity," it is hard to expect bargainers to detect such subtle asymmetric advantages right away.
 Only extensive experience with the environment and suitable learning dynamic, one in which the disadvantaged player learns faster that resisting exploitation is futile than the advantaged player learns that exploiting her advantages is unsuccessful, could asymmetric advantages manifest themselves distinctly in long-run behavior (Cooper et al., 2003).